null

 Manually Remove It

 Should string algae form, you can manually remove it by wrapping it around an algae brush, like the one included in the 3-In-1 Interchangeable Pond Tool, and yanking it out of the water.
-The telescoping handle will add 5 feet to your reach, allowing you to reach those hard-to-access patches of weeds.
+The telescoping handle will add 5 feet to your reach, allowing you to reach those hard-to-access algae.

 Unfortunately, if ice is covering your pond, there's not much you can do to remove that string algae.
 Plan on removing it during your spring clean-out process.
 The sun will return soon enough!